Skip to Content

 Fall uniform: Wool top, hiking pants, Darn Tough socks, and Oboz!

 Hiking pants.
 If you’re not a fan of wearing leggings as pants, throw in a pair of your favorite hiking pants.
-The EMS Women’s Compass 4-Points Trek Pants are mine.
-They make them for guys too!
+I am a huge fan of the Halle Pant II by Prana.

 On the Top